juspay/hyperswitch-web/README.md

 npm run start:playground
 ```

+### About Env Configs

+For ease of development and deployment there are configs in /Hyperswitch-react-demo-app/.env

+- `HYPERSWITCH_PUBLISHABLE_KEY` - Publishable key of your Hyperswitch Account
+- `HYPERSWITCH_SECRET_KEY` - Api key of your Hyperswitch Account
+- `HYPERSWITCH_SERVER_URL` - URL of your hosted Hyperswitch Backend server
+- `HYPERSWITCH_CLIENT_URL` - URL of your hosted Hyperswitch SDK
+- `SELF_SERVER_URL` - URL of your node server (/Hyperswitch-react-demo-app/server.js)
+- `SELF_CLIENT_URL` - URL where your application is running

 ### Logging

 Logging from the payment checkout web client is crucial for tracking and monitoring the flow of payments.
 It provides a transparent record of events, errors, and user interactions, aiding developers and support teams in identifying issues, debugging, and ensuring the security and reliability of payment processes.
 Well-implemented logging enhances traceability and facilitates a more efficient resolution of potential problems in the payment checkout experience.